Files available for download...

 Use discretion and discrimination when installing, and use STARTUP.CPL afterwards to help manage the situation.

 To backup your Registry prior to an installation, click on Start > Run and enter Regedit.
-Pull down the File maneu and choose Export to export a copy of your current registry to somewhere you can find it, so you can import it if the new installation corrupts or comprimises your system.
+Pull down the File maneu and choose Export to export a copy of your current registry to somewhere you can find it, so you can import it if the new installation corrupts or compromises your system.

 If you are running Windows XP or higher, use System Restore to set a restore point prior to performing an installation.
-You will (hopefully) be able to return to that point if the new installation corrupts or comprimises your system.
+You will (hopefully) be able to return to that point if the new installation corrupts or compromises your system.